Sandra Yanira Martínez Tobar: Retirement

 On December 6, 2019, she retired at the age of 60, after 17 years of work in the Ministry of Environment and Natural Resources, and after 23 more years in the Agriculture portfolio.
 She withdrew due to carrying out work for the vindication of working women in science."Science doesn't make you a millionaire, but it gives you satisfaction in what you do, you can learn and help the population to prevent and mitigate disasters."

 Reporting

 After she left the Ministry of the Environment, she made a complaint to the institution concerning malpractice that spanned almost four decades.
 In an interview conducted by the Pencho y Aída program of Radio Fuego El Salvador, her first statements were made.
 She revealed how the sale of a 100-year historical archive on the meteorological conditions of El Salvador was carried out as recycled paper.
 Although initially, no progress came of the complaint, eventually, Nayib Bukele as president, responded to the complaint by firing the then meteorology manager.

 Political career

 In 2021, she was launched as a candidate for deputy of Nuevas Ideas in La Libertad.
 She joined as president of the Environment Commission on May 6, 2021, on behalf of New Ideas in compliance with article 40 of the internal regulations of the Legislative Assembly of El Salvador.
+She did not obtain enough votes to stand for re-election in the 2024 legislative election, however, after Rebeca Santos' candidacy was canceled and Erick García resigned from the Legislative Assembly, Nuevas Ideas selected Martínez as one of its replacement candidates for La Libertad.
+Martínez did not win re-election.